toiosoiovoio/PMR446callsign/README.md

 Take into account that the "generated_word.db" will be created when you run the script.
 This is where the call signs are being store.
 The script adds a random number from 1 to 9999 to the word PMR.
 Reduce, enlarge of change the interval by modifing both lines 55 and 76.
 This file can be deleted to remove all call signs.
 If you do not what the call sign to start with PMR but something else, change it on line 55 an 76.

-Create with CHATGPT and reviews by me.
+Create with CHATGPT and reviewed by me.
 However the main work cames the AI "thing".

 23 July 2023 -  version 0.1